ricardodelosrios/nosql-challenge/README.md

  * It will find **2 Files** in this project:

     * [NoSQL_setup_starter.ipynb](https://github.com/ricardodelosrios/nosql-challenge/blob/main/NoSQL_setup_starter.ipynb).
-In this file, you will find the code to set up the project.
+In this file, you will find the code to set up and update the `uk_food` database.
     * [NoSQL_analysis_starter.ipynb](https://github.com/ricardodelosrios/nosql-challenge/blob/main/NoSQL_analysis_starter.ipynb).
 You will find the code to analyze, which will help you find the places you want to visit and avoid.

 * It is going to find a **folder** in this project: